My dreams got crushed in high school.

 Of course, I researched it when I got home.
 The sexism was true.
 Many personal blogs said that publishing companies turned them down because of gender.
 Some had never gotten published no matter how much they tried.
 They wrote their lives away online instead.

 Many female writers have changed their names.
 Louisa May Alcott became A. M. Barnard.
 Mary Ann Evans became George Eliot.
 Nelle Harper Lee became Harper Lee.
 Nora Roberts became J. D. Robb and several other pen names.
 Joanne Rowling became J. K. Rowling.

 The thought bewildered me.
-I would never ‘not buy’ good food from a cook because he was male.
-I would never ‘not accept’ help from a nurse because he was male.
+I would never refuse to buy good food from a cook because he was male.
+I would never not accept help from a nurse because he was male.
 Why would it matter if I wrote a book and was a female?

 Needless to say, the idea confused me for years.
 It wasn’t until college that I decided I wasn’t going to let sexism control me.

-If people feed sexist people what they want by changing their names, nothing would change.
+If people feed sexist people what they want by changing their names, nothing will change.
 We’d still have a dominance of male names on the bookshelves.

 I won’t let them control me.